elfpipe/Spotless/README.txt

 == History:

+2.2.1 :
+        -- Correct highlighing of sourceline on trace/stepwise execution.
+        -- Iconify now shows the Spotless icon on the workbench.
+        -- Corrected menu texts.
+        -- Added __DATE__ macro in version cookie and screen title.

 2.2.0 :
         -- Many improvements to the menus :
-           -- added split window mode with ability to show/hide individual windows -- added ability to choose also from RMB menu extra windows : config and memory surfer ones.
+           -- added split window mode with ability to show/hide individual windows
+           -- added ability to choose also from RMB menu extra windows : config and memory surfer ones.
            -- added code to reflect every case with extra windows: does not matter if choosen by RMB or buttons, RMB menu reflect all the states in any mode, on the fly.

        -- Added highlighting of source file name in Sources panel upon breaks.
        -- Added auto-generated configs to auto save size and positions of windows across switch in different modes, including restarting.
        -- Added option to "Ask for arguments" or not to ask, when load a binary.
        -- Reworked disassembler window in the split window mode, so it doesn't feel like there is alot of empty space.
        -- Improvements to overall stability and a lot of code cleaning work being done.

        --  And lot's of bug fixes:
            -- stacktrace (varius fixes, including kas1e'e "line 30" problem)
-           -- iconify (proper refresh of window's content in all modes in all conditions, remove debug output) -- about window and public screen title (copyright symbol (c) ) -- fixes in binary handling area (ability to run self, db101 and all the binaries using external amiga libraries).
+           -- iconify (proper refresh of window's content in all modes in all conditions, remove debug output)
+           -- about window and public screen title (copyright symbol (c) ) -- fixes in binary handling area (ability to run self, db101 and all the binaries using external amiga libraries).
            -- fixed a "long waiting bug" when parsing binary's stabs -- fixed main stepinto (tracer)
            -- fixed memory surfer's bugs (clean break points, assmebler steps, etc)